Welcome to the website of the Legal Services Regulatory Authority

 Section 6 Public Consultation - Review of the Operation of the Legal Services Regulation Act 2015

-The LSRA has commenced its review of the Legal Services Regulation Act 2015 and now invites submissions under Section 6 of the Act through Public Consultation.
+The LSRA has commenced its review of the Legal Services Regulation Act 2015.

 The Public Consultation notice is available here.
-The deadline for receipt of Submissions is 27 July 2018.
+The deadline for receipt of Submissions was 27 July 2018 and the Public Consultation is now closed.

 LSRA Protected Disclosures Report 2017: